Reduced Milk Supply - Causes, Signs, And Cure

 What Are the Signs That Indicate That Baby Is Getting Enough Milk?

-• Your baby uses approximately 6-8 diapers in a day.
+• Uses approximately six to eight diapers in a day.

-• The baby seems happy and active between the feeds.
+• Seems happy and active between the feeds.

-• Your baby is passing a soft yellow stool at least once a day.
+• Passing a soft yellow stool at least once a day.

-What Could Be the Reason for Your Poor Milk Supply?
+What Could Be the Reason for the Poor Milk Supply?

-Suppose you are experiencing a decrease in the amount of milk production and are unable to feed your baby correctly.
-Under such circumstances, it is crucial to know the reason for your problem to correct it.
+Sometimes, mothers experience a decrease in milk production and are unable to feed the baby correctly.
+Under such circumstances, it is crucial to know the reason for the problem to correct it.

 Some commonly known reasons:-

-• You are unable to achieve a good latch (baby lips attachment to your nipple).
-It affects the sucking ability of your baby and compromises the milk supply.
+• Unable to achieve a good latch (baby lips attachment to nipple).
+It affects the sucking ability of the baby and compromises the milk supply.

-• You are feeding your baby more with formula milk.
+• Feeding the baby more with formula milk.

-• You are not eating well and lacking essential nutrients in your diet.
+• Not eating well and lacking essential nutrients in daily diet.

-• When you introduce solids to your baby's diet, breast milk intake decreases, ultimately causing a decrease in your milk supply.
+• When mothers introduce solids to their babies' diets, breast milk intake decreases, ultimately decreasing the milk supply.

-• You are taking hormonal medicine and oral contraceptives containing estrogen.
+• Taking hormonal medicine and oral contraceptives containing estrogen.

 • A previous history of breast surgery can affect milk production.